aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

-﻿---
+---
-title: Working with Columns and Rows in Python
+title: Working with Columns and Rows
 second_title: Aspose.Words for Python via .NET
 articleTitle: Working with Columns and Rows
 linktitle: Working with Columns and Rows